akonya/CUDA-Q/README.md

 CUDA-Q
 ======

-Liquid crystal Q-tensor simulation optimized for GPU.
+Liquid crystal Q-tensor simulation in CUDA-C optimized for GPU.